offbynull/learn/Math/input/input.md

 Integer number addition
 ```

 Conceptually, you can think of `{bm} integer subtraction/(integer subtraction|integer number subtraction)/i` as movement on a number line (opposite movement to that of integer addition).
-If some integer that's subtracting (right-hand side) is a...
+If the integer being subtracted by (right-hand side) is a...

 * positive integer, it's moving left on the number line.